-Secondly, the game Dreidel was derived from an Irish or English top that was introduced to Germany that became popular around Christmas time, and dates back to Greek and Roman times.
+The game Dreidel was derived from an Irish or English top that was introduced to Germany became popular around Christmas time, and dates back to Greek and Roman times.
 The letters on the sides of the top told the rules of the game and were later adapted to the Hebrew Alphabet.
 Traditionally it was first played by the Jews who illegally studied the Torah while under the rule of the Seleucids under Antiochus IV, they would play the game as a cover for studying the Torah (Wikipedia Dreidel).
 In addition to playing dreidel, fried foods are eaten, and both commemorate the “miracle” of the oil.

 Lastly, the menorah used during Hanukkah has nine branches because the Talmud strictly prohibits the use of the original seven-branched menorah outside of the Temple (Wikipedia Menorah-temple).
 However, the Bible details how the original menorah looked, as well as, telling us that we should not take from or add to the Torah.